 In terms of the economic and social viability of the identified assets, increasing housing numbers within Warwick may have effects in terms of the viability of the Town Centre of Warwick.
 In terms of the other assets such as Warwick Castle and St. Mary's Church the increase in visitors is likely to be marginal from new residencies in the town.
-St. Nicholas Church being the nearest Parish Church may increase the size of its Parish and thus gain more congregations from the new development.
-Industrial use could also increase the economy in Warwick.
+St. Nicholas Church in Warwick and St. Chad's, Bishops Tachbrook being the nearest Parish Churches may increase the size of congregations from the new development.